A review by Nalini Haynes

 The Great Zoo of China is as hole-proof as a Bond or Indiana Jones film with even more action scenes.
 Zest is added with a smattering of pop-culture references: “It’s like walking into Mordor”.

 Instead of making Jurassic Park 4: Jurassic World, I want The Great Zoo of China movie.
 Imagine the sets.
-Imagine CJ arriving at the zoo, seeing that spectacular scenery, a spire of a mountain with dragons circling their territory… Dragons lounging around a ruined castle… Dragons dropping fuel tankers on the administration building… Dragons taking out military helicopters…
+Imagine CJ arriving at the zoo, seeing that spectacular scenery, a spire of a mountain with dragons circling their territory… Dragons lounging around a ruined castle… dropping fuel tankers on the administration building… taking out military helicopters…

 Shut up and take my money.